daisybio/analysis_of_circRNA_sponges/README.md

 ### References preparation
 ##### Get genome fasta file, gtf file.
-In this example the mouse annotation mm10 is used.
+In this example, the mouse annotation mm10 is used.
 If you are using another organism or annotation, please adapt the following commands.
-For this step you will need genePredToGtf from UCSC Utilities (http://hgdownload.soe.ucsc.edu/admin/exe/).
+For this step, you will need genePredToGtf from UCSC Utilities (http://hgdownload.soe.ucsc.edu/admin/exe/).
 For further information, please refer to: https://circexplorer2.readthedocs.io/en/latest/tutorial/setup/#installation

 ```bash